johnchuks/events-service/README.md

 - Create : Adds a new historical Event

 - Retrieve: Retrieves all historical events that match a certain criteria or filters.
 All filters are optional and represented in this order {"text": "hello", "email": "example@test.com"}

-## Testing

-The Backend adheres to Separation of Concerns which makes it very easy to test.
-Every layer in the backend will be unit tested.
-Also, integration tests will be utilized to test the system in general.

-For naive testing or manual testing of gRPC, there is a great tool I normally use which I highly recommend.
-It exposes a GUI for your services based on the `.proto` file. `BloomRPC` (https://github.com/uw-labs/bloomrpc) is very easy to setup and start testing immediately.

-Ensure the correct URL is passed to the URL field on the app.

 ## Questions